pdidev/tutorial/README.md

 ```bash
   diff ex10.h5dump <(h5dump ex10*.h5)
 ```

+\warning
+If you relaunch the executable, remember to delete your old `ex10.h5` file before, otherwise the data will not be changed.

 \attention
 In a more realistic setup, one would typically not write much code in the YAML